 6 - the last decade's worth of FA Cup Winners?

 Few of us remember yesterday's headlines.
 Not even when they brim with the Best Of.
-Applause fades, awards rust, achievements are forgotten.
-All this important stuff swirls to nothing in the mists of time.
+Applause fades.
+Awards rust.
+Achievements are forgotten.
+Important stuff swirls to nothing in the mists of time.
 The point dies with he or she who made it.
-I am thinking especially of Addison Cresswell, who passed away in his sleep last week.
-Who will remember, in a year or two's time, the exhaustingly high-achieving super-agent and producer who made Jonathan Ross, Michael McIntyre, Jack Dee and countless others?
+I am thinking of Addison Cresswell, who died in his sleep last week.
+Who will remember, in a year or two, the high-achieving super-agent and producer who made Jonathan Ross, Michael McIntyre, Jack Dee and more?
 Only a handful.

 So try this.